-YoMo's Youth Achievement awards programme has been really busy, now supporting 38 organisations to help deliver the awards to the young people of Glasgow.
+YoMo's Youth Achievement awards programme has kept going online throughout the pandemic supporting 12 organisations to help deliver the awards to the young people of Glasgow.
 YoMo is still the busiest OA (operating agency) for Youth Scotland supporting third sector organisations to deliver the awards within their own organisations tackling the attainment issue for Glasgow's young people.